shmatsuo/starter-academic/content/event/Fimsum2021/index.md

 # summary: "This is a short presentation at the session: Not Your Average White Paper: Academic Research on Blockchains."
-abstract:  "In order to build "trust" in the digital world, it is necessary to develop a framework for ensuring trust by incorporating various factors such as elemental technologies (cryptography, blockchain, digital identity, etc.) and laws and regulations.
-In this session, experts in cryptography, digital identity, and trust service will discuss how to build trust in new normal."
+abstract: In order to build "trust" in the digital world, it is necessary to develop a framework for ensuring trust by incorporating various factors such as elemental technologies (cryptography, blockchain, digital identity, etc.) and laws and regulations.
+In this session, experts in cryptography, digital identity, and trust service will discuss how to build trust in new normal.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.